Stress Leave

 Stress-related sick leave entitlements throughout Canada

-Failure to do so may be a breach of contract and you may end up before an employment tribunal.
+Failure to do so may be a breach of contract, and you may end up before an employment tribunal.

-• British Columbia: Employees are entitled to three days unpaid job-protected leave if they have worked for the company for 90 days.
+• British Columbia: Employees are entitled to three days of unpaid job-protected leave if they have worked for the company for 90 days.

-Contact us on 18882204924 or book a demo today.
+Interested in how we can help your business?
+Contact us at 18882204924 or book a demo today.

 Share this article